 Therefore, if you’re just starting out, you need to be very patient and work your way up to achieve the levels that Fiverr has nicely laid out.
 With every level that you earn, you can add more services at a higher price and be eligible for the promotional listing.

 To state the obvious, if you want to be a successful Fiverr seller, you need to follow the system that’s in place whether you like it or not.
-But like any online endeavors, there’s always a way around things in order to attract more audience, sell more and earn more.
+But like any online endeavor, there’s always a way around things in order to attract more audience, sell more, and earn more.

 That’s where blogging comes into play.